NUSTM/DALM/README.md

 ### 2. Domain-Adaptive Language Modeling

-Train a domian-adaptive language model and generate target-domain labeled data.
-Then use the generated data for the main tasks.
+Train a domain-adaptive language model, generate target-domain labeled data, and finally use the generated data for the main tasks.
 We use LSTM and GPT2 as decoder in language modeling respectively.

 2.1 To train the GPT2-based DALM for data generation and evaluation, run below code: